cp3402-students/cp3402-2022-1-site-group10-sp52/Deployment.md

 To import the XML file, we first go to the Wordpress menu.
 You can see a **Tools** bar in the menu, click on it.
 On the Tools menu that pops up, click **Import**.
 In the Import page, there will be some plugins for the Import.
 Find **WordPress Import** and install it.
 After the installation, click on Run Importer and the import page will open later.
 Click select files and find just downloaded "baizonngroup10.
 WordPress.
 2022-09-09.
 The XML file, click open.
 Then click "Upload File and Import" to upload.
 Once uploaded, you can see the uploaded content in Pages.

 #### 5.Continue to develop
-Follow the above steps on you can get our developed website.Then you can build on it, adding or removing things you want.
+Follow the above steps on you can get our developed website.
+Then you can build on it, adding or removing things you want.
+You can find out how to add pages and the plugins we use in [Site.md](https://github.com/cp3402-students/cp3402-2022-1-site-group10-sp52/blob/main/Site.md).